ChristosPts/University-of-Macedonia/README.md

 # University-of-Macedonia
-This repository contains exercises and projects during the course of my undergraduate degree in University of macedonia.
+This repository contains exercises and projects which were developed during the course of my undergraduate degree in University of Macedonia.